Ral151/AI-Workflow-Design/README.md

 Change the Today's date to the current date.
 Otherwise, you need to be very specific regarding the dates that you want to input in the Calendar.

+### **Change The Timezone Settings in your workflow**
+1. Click the three dots in the top right corner of your workflow
+2. Change the timezone into Asia/Hong Kong

 ### **Activate Workflow**